Diving in Mexico

 Owing to its abundant diversity in aquatic life, coupled with warm and clear waters, Riviera Maya offers what few destinations in the world can.
-Inland trips to fresh water underground cenotes (waterholes) and cage diving with sharks make this diving spot ideal for the adventurous ones.
+Inland trips to fresh water underground cenotes (waterholes) and cage diving which can be found here www.greatwhitesharkattack.com prove adventurous trips out to sea.
 The local reef diving is perfect for beginners due to the shallow waters.
 Turtles, lobsters, squids, rays, bull, black-tip and lemon sharks can all be spotted here.
 The cenotes are one of the largest in the Americas, offering almost 550 kilometres of passageways.
 These waterholes are laced with stalactites and stalagmites and offer an experience rarely found at most other diving sites around the world.

 Though lacking in the number of dive sites, this place makes up for it by offering an almost unmatched marine diversity with the likes of Manta rays, Spotted Eagle rays, Hawksbill turtles, octopus, Arrow crabs, Nurse sharks and various fish like Cones Angel fish, Black-Botched Porcupine fish, Moorish Idol and Indo-Pacific Sergeant.
 With drift dives,blue water dives, and wildlife in the form of Seahorses and Pacific Mantas, this diving spot promises to give the divers a unique experience.